 Keep in mind that your waist size is also tied to increased health risks.
 Women with a waist size greater than 35 inches and men with a waist size of more than 40 inches are at a higher risk for health problems.

-Treating Morbid Obesity
+Treating Class III Obesity

 Working with a certified professional to develop a plan that works for you increases your chances of success.
 Most of the time, insurance companies won’t pay for weight loss surgery unless you first try to lose weight on your own.

 Exercise.
-You also want to add in physical activity every day.
+You also want to start adding in physical activity every day.
 If you need to start small, that’s okay.
 Walk up and down your street, or park in the back of the parking lot when you go shopping.
 Take the stairs instead of the elevator when you have the option.

 Behavioral therapy.
 Sometimes old habits are so deeply set in the mind, it can be hard to change them alone.
 With a therapist's help, you can change harmful habits into healthy ones to promote weight loss.
 This is an excellent choice for identifying patterns of thought, improving emotional coping mechanisms, and working through mental health issues.